cyb3rxp/awesome-soc/README.md

 ## HR and organization:
 * no need for tiering (L1/L2/L3)
+  * this is an old model for service provider, not necesseraly for a SOC!
 * 3 teams should be needed:
   * security monitoring team (which does actually the "job" of detecting security incident being fully autonomous)
   * security monitoring engineering team (which fixes/improves security monitoring, like SIEM rules and SOA playbooks)